sheharyarn/dotfiles/Vim/README.md

     If you don't find your desired font patched with the Powerline Icons, [you'll have to patch it manually](https://github.com/Lokaltog/vim-powerline/tree/develop/fontpatcher).

  - [**You Complete Me**](https://github.com/Valloric/YouCompleteMe)

-    > YouCompleteMe is a fast, as-you-type, fuzzy-search code completion engine for Vim.

     YCM requires Vim v7.3.584 or greater; [On OSX, You can do this](http://stackoverflow.com/a/14511970/1533054).
 It has a compiled component as well.
 You'll need to set it up for it to work properly.
 [Installation instructions found here](http://valloric.github.io/YouCompleteMe/).